fvhde/fvhde.github.io/_posts/2024-01-26-5W-Framework.md

 ### What is the 5W?

-This technique is from an excellent blog from Tina Huang, and is originally based on learning a programming language but is equally applicable to test related learning:
+This technique is from an excellent blog by Tina Huang, and is originally based on learning a programming language but is equally applicable to test related learning:

-Apply 5 W framework to get a more relevant response (the example used here is to learn Selenium):
+Apply 5 W framework to get a more relevant response (the example I've used here is to learn Selenium):
 <strong>
 <ul>